abditake/Reading-Notes/Code-401/class-27.md

 # the state hook

 - What is a Hook?
+  - A Hook is a special function that lets you “hook into” React features
 - When would I use the useState Hook?
-  -
+  - If you write a function component and realize you need to add some state to it.
 - If you were to add React state to a function component by declaring a state variable:
-  -
     - What does calling useState do?
-  -
+      - it declares a state variable. allows you to preserve some values between function calls.
     - What do we pass to useState as an argument?
-  -
+      - object, number or string as the initial state.
     - What does useState return?
-  -
+      - returns a pair of values